 Reporting on information from the OpenNMS Horizon monitoring system is important for strategical or operational decisions.
-Database reports give access to the embedded JasperReports engine and allow users to create and customize report templates.
-Run these reports on demand or on a predefined schedule within OpenNMS Horizon.
+Database Reports give access to the embedded JasperReports engine and allows to create and customize report templates.
+These reports can be executed on demand or on a pre-defined schedule within OpenNMS Horizon.

-Originally database reports created reports working on data stored in the OpenNMS Horizon database only.
-This is no longer mandatory, performance data can also be used.
-Theoretically the reports do not need to be OpenNMS Horizon related.
+Originally Database Reports were introduced to create reports working on data stored in the OpenNMS Horizon database only.
+This is no longer mandatory, also performance data can be used.
+Theoretically the reports do not necessarily need to be OpenNMS Horizon related.

 The OpenNMS Horizon Report Engine allows the creation of various kinds of reports and also supports distributed report repositories.
-These features are not covered by this documentation.
-Only reports using JasperReports and Grafana dashboards are described here.
+At the moment these features are not covered by this documentation.
+Only reports using JasperReports are described here.